Central Coast Rhinos: Establishment and first AIHL era (2005–2008)

 The Central Coast Rhinos were founded in 2005 as the Blue Haven Rhinos in Erina, New South Wales.
 The Rhinos were announced as an Australian Ice Hockey League (AIHL) expansion team in 2005 after securing an AIHL license.
 The team joined the AIHL along with fellow newcomers the Brisbane Blue Tongues, raising the league membership from six to eight teams.
 The Rhinos chose the Erina Ice Arena, which had recently opened in 2004, as their home venue on the Central Coast.
 Team governance for 2005 saw Bob Roberts elected the first Chairman of the Board for the Rhinos and Rick Williams appointed as a Director.

-The Rhinos inaugural AIHL game was against the Canberra Knights at Erina Ice Arena on 17 April 2005.
-The new team were defeated 10–1 by the vastly more experienced Knights.
+The Rhinos' inaugural AIHL game was against the Canberra Knights at Erina Ice Arena on 17 April 2005.
+The new team was defeated 10–1 by the vastly more experienced Knights.
 Canberra took a five-goal lead into the first break before the Rhinos held the Knights to a 1–1 second period.
 The third period ended like the first with the Knights putting on four unanswered goals.
-The game was feisty with the Rhinos racking up 93 penalty minutes along with 57 to the Knights.
+The game was feisty, with the Rhinos racking up 93 penalty minutes along with 57 for the Knights.

 The first AIHL win for the Rhinos came at home at Erina on 15 May 2005 against the Western Sydney Ice Dogs.
-The two teams played out a tightly contested game that ended 4–4 after regulation time.
-Blair Collins gave the Rhinos the lead in the first period and from there it was tit for tat until the final buzzer in the third period.
+The two teams played a tightly contested game that ended 4–4 after regulation.
+Blair Collins gave the Rhinos the lead in the first period, and from there it was tit for tat until the final buzzer in the third period.
 Blue Haven won in overtime with a power play goal by Bryce Conrad sealing the game for the Rhinos 5–4.